-- Have a sketchbook and collect ideas, research notes and reading summaries, and technical notes in it.
+- Have a sketchbook and collect related observations, ideas, research, reading and technical notes in it.

 - Participate!
 Add relevant content to the topical discussions and group activities.
-Ask questions and interact with the instructor, guest speakers, and your peers.
+Ask questions and interact with the instructor, technical staff, artist guests, and your peers.

 - Electronics (laptops, tablets, phones and other smart devices) are only allowed when the instructor calls for their use.
 Outside of these times, turn off and put these away.